Teaching about the nature of energy is supported by 8 key concepts:

 - Elastic potential energy is the energy stored in a stretched spring, rubber band, or other elastic material.

-- Thermal energy is the energy that results from kinetic energy of molecules of a substance.
-Transfer of thermal energy causes changes in temperature.
+Thermal energy is the energy that results from kinetic energy of molecules of a substance.
+A hot tea kettle has more thermal energy than a cold one.
+Objects that feel warm are emitting thermal energy, and the transfer of thermal energy causes changes in temperature.

 What is fascinating about energy is how one form of energy can be transformed into seemingly unrelated forms of energy.
 James Prescott Joule did pioneering experiments showing that a quantity of mechanical can be transformed into the same amount of thermal energy.
 For example, an explosion converts chemical potential energy into kinetic energy, radiant energy, and thermal energy.
 Radiant energy can be transformed into electrical energy by a photovoltaic cell.
 Thermal energy can be transformed into electrical energy by a thermo-electric generator.